docker-bundle/docker-bundle/README.md

 ```
 seems not working on Windows.

-FInally she goes to [Docker-bundle-wrapper](https://github.com/docker-bundle/docker-bundle-wrapper), which could run docker-bundle wrapper in docker environment, can help her run docker-bundle on windows.
+Finally she goes to [Docker-bundle-wrapper](https://github.com/docker-bundle/docker-bundle-wrapper), which could run docker-bundle wrapper in docker environment, can help her run docker-bundle on windows.

 Follow the `README.md` of   [Docker-bundle-wrapper](https://github.com/docker-bundle/docker-bundle-wrapper), she create a bat file  named as `docker-bundlew.bat` (with magic code inside) , which serve as `docker-bundle` command on windows.